The Human–AI Semantic Declaration Interface

 Universal Interface Design

-The interface is intended to work across all levels of AI interaction.
+The interface operates across all levels of AI interaction.

 The Purpose

-The Human–AI Semantic Declaration Interface is designed to stabilise meaning before machines reason and to ensure that powerful computational systems operate within clearly defined human and planetary boundaries.
+The Human–AI Semantic Declaration Interface stabilises meaning before machines reason and ensures that computational systems operate within clearly defined human and planetary boundaries.

-As AI systems increasingly shape decisions that affect society and the Earth system, establishing clear semantic structure at the point of interaction becomes an essential architectural layer.
+As AI systems increasingly shape real-world decisions, semantic structure at the point of interaction becomes an essential architectural layer.

 Before machines optimise, humans must declare what the system is meant to do.